mcburton/writing/chapter-one-digital-humanities.markdown

 # What is an Digital Humanities

 As noted in my introduction, the impact of technology upon the academy has profound implications for the humanities as a scholarly endeavor.

-## Research
+## Computing Humanists: Humanities Computing
+	[summarize humanities computing as a revolution in methodology]

 ### When all you have is a hammer: Tools & Methods
 	[busa as a shot across the bow of what we knew is possible. ] [scheinfeld sunset ideology, sunrise methodology]
 	[ Unsworth 2002 HC as modeling]
 	[summit on tools in the humanities]
-	[Davidson - Humanities 2.0]
+	[Davidson - this is Humanities 1.0]

 ### I want a Pink Pony: Cyberinfrastructure
 	[unsworth on infrastructure ]